Booth 502

 Time | Type | Description | Room / Location | Presenter |

-10:00 | Plenary | Architecting Discovery: Getting the Most Out of Data, AI, and Automation
+10:00 | PLENARY | Architecting Discovery: Getting the Most Out of Data, AI, and Automation

 Genedata | Plenary Theater | Jana Hersch |